Uberi/University-Notes/PHIL145/PHIL145.md

 When we see a number of extraordinary events happening, we tend to think that they are ordinary.
 However, they are not; this is just natural variations in the events.

 A related concept is the **regression effect**.
-Basically, if we pick a number between 1 and 100, and draw a 1 the first time, the next draw will be still be independent, yet the probability of a bigger number is 99%, and the probability of a nuber closer to the mean is 98% (since 100 is equally far from the mean).
+Basically, if we pick a number between 1 and 100, and draw a 1 the first time, the next draw will be still be independent, yet the probability of a bigger number is 99%, and the probability of a number closer to the mean is 98% (since 100 is equally far from the mean).

 ### Simpson's Paradox